Differential forms on orbifolds with corners: Introduction

 \subsection{Outline}

 In Section~\ref{sec:owc}, we recall the definition of orbifolds with corners and morphisms thereof.
 We discuss the notions of submersions, proper morphisms, refinements, and relatively oriented morphisms.
+We close the section with some remarks on the historical background of orbifolds as singular spaces.
 In Section~\ref{sec:forms} we define the algebra of differential forms and the space of differential forms with clean support on an orbifold and construct explicit isomorphisms between the two.
 We define the operations of pull-back and push-forward along a proper submersion, and show that for a refinement the two operations are inverse to one another.
 Section~\ref{sec:thm1} is devoted to a detailed proof of Theorem~\ref{thm:main}.
 Section~\ref{sec:curr} defines currents and currents relative to the boundary and proves an analog of Theorem~\ref{thm:main} in that context.